PaystackHQ/paystack-android/README.md

                // Save reference so you may send to server.
 If
                // error occurs with OTP, you should still verify on server.
            }

            @Override
+           public void showLoading(Boolean isProcessing) {
+               // This is called whenever the SDK makes network requests.
+               // Use this to display loading indicators in your application UI }

+           @Override
            public void onError(Throwable error, Transaction transaction) {